xymou/UPPAM/README.md

 2. prepare the samples for contrastive learning.

 Based on the structural and behavioral information we mentioned in our paper, we can get a series of triples.
-Concretely, we store "anchor-pos" pair in csv files (e.g., all_train.csv and all_dev.csv in ./data/raw/) and randomly sample negative samples during training.
+Concretely, we store "anchor-pos" pair in csv files (like all_train.csv and all_dev.csv in ./data/raw/) and randomly sample negative samples during training.

 ### Training